captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 And you become different.
 ---
-You find yourself to be...
+You find yourself to be…
 ---
-truly...
+truly…
 ---
 alive.
 ---